 Transmission Line Models

 The format for Branch Data (v34) is shown in Appendix B. Using PSS®E’s conversion of branch resistances from SSWG base case to dc resistances for the GIC System Model is acceptable.

+NOTE: Most lines will not be modeled in this section.
+These entries are intended to update values already in the SSWG case and/or specify induced voltage values where applicable, e.g. steel encased cables.